Dr. Charles Lee

 Comparative Biomedical Sciences (CBS)

-I currently teach and coordinate the Veterinary Neuroscience course (VMED 5171).
+I am currently the director of the Year 1 DVM curriculum and also teach and coordinate the Veterinary Neuroscience course (VMED 5171).
 In addition, I teach in the graduate molecular and cell biology course (CBS 7104) and coordinated the department journal club (CBS 7003).
-I also produce and host a syndicated science radio program, The Groks Science Show, which is heard locally on WHYR 96.9 FM and nationally through the Public Radio Exchange (PRX).
+I also produce and host a syndicated science radio program, The Groks Science Show, which is supported in part by a grant from the National Science Foundation.
+The show is heard locally on WHYR 96.9 FM and nationally through the Public Radio Exchange (PRX).

-My laboratory is interested in understanding the neural principles underlying the sensory and cognitive functions of the brain using the central auditory system as a model.
-We study the anatomical circuits and the physiological properties of sensory synapses in the midbrain, thalamus, and cortex by recording from neurons in response to pharmacological activation, electrical stimulation, optogenetic manipulation, or photostimulation by uncaging of glutamate.
+My laboratory derives neural principles governing the sensory and cognitive functions of the brain using the central auditory system as a model.
+We investigate the neural circuits and the physiological properties of sensory synapses in the midbrain, thalamus, and cortex by recording electrophysiologically from neurons in response to pharmacological activation, electrical stimulation, optogenetic manipulation, or photostimulation by uncaging of glutamate.
 Morphological correlates are sought using neuroanatomical methods, such as anterograde and retrograde tract-tracing, cell-type specific viral tracers, and intracellular filling of recorded neurons.
-From our studies, we wish to derive the rules governing the emergent properties of neuronal ensembles and their roles in regulating behavior.
+From our studies, we wish to elucidate the emergent properties of neuronal ensembles and their roles in regulating behavior.

-My research also addresses how alterations to these central sensory pathways give rise to various mental health disorders.
-In particular, we are focusing on the neural circuit basis of autism spectrum disorder and schizophrenia.
-Our long-term objectives are to understand how aberrant neural circuit organization results in the emergent core behavioral deficits observed in these conditions.
-We expect that this research will illuminate the potentially important role of these neural networks in these conditions and as prospective therapeutic targets.
+Our research also addresses how alterations to these central sensory pathways manifest in neurodevelopmental and neurodegenerative disorders, such as autism spectrum disorder, schizophrenia, and Alzheimer's disease.
+Our long-term objectives are to relate aberrant neural circuit organization with the core behavioral deficits observed in these conditions.
+We expect that this research will illuminate the fundamental roles of these neural networks and their potential as therapeutic targets for these conditions.